agourlay/omnibus/README.md

 > curl -X POST http://localhost:8080/topics/example/nested

-You can push data to the topic
+You can push data to the topic.

 > curl -X PUT http://localhost:8080/topics/example/nested -d "a message"

+If you publish a message at the "/example" level, all subtopics will receive it as well.

 And finally you can subscribe to notification on a topic